 We believe all non-consensual sex is a form rape but we don't hear much about it when it’s less black and white.
 Perhaps it’s because people feel like it’s not a big deal, or perhaps it’s because they assume there’s not enough evidence to take it further.
 Or, perhaps, it’s because people don’t identify it as rape, or as something wrong.
 The circumstances we will be exploring in the film are some that are barely represented on our screens, and barely talked about in the media, and when it is, victims are often blamed.
 Why didn't you push them off?
 Why didn't you leave?
 Why did you go there if you didn't want to have sex?
 This is what we need to change.

 Keep Breathing is a powerful and incisive look at attitudes towards consent and victim blaming.
 It has a tightly plotted script that challenges two characters who do not conform to the normal portrayals of victim and perpetrator.
-This is real and actually happens a lot, and when it does, both parties often have very different perceptions about what they’ve encountered.
+This is real and very common, yet both parties often have very different perceptions about what they’ve encountered.
 Not every victim of rape says no, and not every perpetrator fully understands the extent of what they’ve done.
 This film will engage the audience, provoke thought, provide a voice and encourage discussion, which is the essential next step towards changing attitudes.

 This film is based on our co-writer’s experiences who, due to lack of education on the issue, wasn’t able to identify it as anyone's fault but her own, which sent her down a disruptive path.